-Super crisp oven-baked potato chips made with a mix of salt & peppered regular potatoes and sweetly seasoned sweet potatoes.
+Super crisp oven-baked Sweet and Salty Potato Chips made with a mix of salt & peppered regular potatoes and sweetly seasoned sweet potatoes.
 Irresistible!

 Why oh why have I waited this long to bake my own potato chips?!
 I’m obsessed with home-baked tortilla chips so I just can’t believe I haven’t made homemade potato chips yet.